Recognising Contaminants in Soil for

 Construction Site Workers and Managers

-This Course is for anyone responsible for managing known or suspected contaminated soil issues during Christchurch Rebuild construction projects.
+This Course is for anyone responsible for managing known or suspected contaminated soil issues during construction projects.
 It’s designed to instruct site workers and managers on how to recognise issues in “real-time.”
 It informs about the purpose and use of Site Management Plans.
 Trainees will leave confident about when to involve a Contaminated Land Specialist if contamination is encountered or suspected.

 Duration - 2 hours

-Tutors - Brett Mongillo or Helen Mongillo
+Tutors - Christopher Mongillo or Helen Mongillo

 Who Should Attend